Course available through blended / online distance learning.

 - Dr Mary Phelan, Dublin City University

-Delivery is part–time over six weekends (Friday evenings and Saturdays) at intervals throughout the academic year, commencing Autumn 2019.
+Delivery is part–time over six weekends (Friday evenings and Saturdays) at intervals throughout the academic year.
 Lectures from high calibre experts in judicial and quasi–judicial decision–making will be complemented by tutorials which will enable participants’ close focus and honing of skills most relevant to their own decision–making context.
-A panel event on managing challenging or vulnerable witnesses will be held before evening dining in the King’s Inns, which participants will be also invited to attend.
+A panel event on managing challenging or vulnerable witnesses will be held also.

 Principles of due process: